Tools and technologies for monitoring hydrometeorological hazards

 **Types**: Mechanical sensors or ultrasonic devices for wind speed and direction measurements.

-**Applications**: Critical for weather forecasting, storm alerts, and evaluating wind-related impacts.
+**Applications**: Important for weather forecasting, storm alerts, and assessing wind-related effects.

 2.Telemetry Systems

-Telemetry systems are designed to automatically gather sensor data and transmit it wirelessly to a remote monitoring center.
-They typically consist of the following components:
+Telemetry systems gather sensor data and send it wirelessly to a monitoring center far away.
+They often include these parts:

 1. **Data Collector**

-**Function**: Gathers sensor data automatically and conducts initial processing.
+**Function**: Gathers sensor data on its own and does some basic processing.

 2. **Communication Equipment**

-**Function**: Facilitates data transmission using various methods such as radio waves, telephone lines, and satellites.
+**Function**: It is helpful to send data in various ways.
+These methods use radio waves, phone lines, and satellites.

-**Application**: Ensures timely delivery of real-time monitoring data through remote transfer.
+**Application**: Makes sure real-time monitoring data is delivered on time through remote transfer.

 3.Satellite Remote Sensing